Pretoria Highlanders: World War 2

 The regiment was founded by Peter Lawrence Goudie on the outbreak of World War II in 1939.
 He recruited 1,400 men within six weeks and also raised the funds to equip them with Highland uniforms.

-During World War II the regiment, as part of 7 South African Infantry Brigade, took part in "Operation Rose", the invasion of Madagascar by South African forces in June 1942.
+During World War II the regiment, as part of 7th South African Infantry Brigade, took part in "Operation Rose", the invasion of Madagascar by South African forces in June 1942.
 As far as is known, this is the first (and only) amphibious operation in which South African troops ever participated.

 Post World War and into Border War

 In 1946, the PH were converted to artillery and renamed 1 Anti-Tank Regiment (PH).
-When the Army was reorganised in 1960, for internal security duties, the regiment was converted to armour and reverted to its original name of Pretoria Highlanders.
+When the Army was reorganised in 1960, for internal security duties, the regiment was converted to Armoured Cars and reverted to its original name of Pretoria Highlanders.
+In 1989 the regiment was converted to a Tank Unit until its amalgamation with Pretoria Regiment in 1997.

 The regiment was assigned to the 7th Division's 73 Motorised Brigade.